ministryofjustice/bichard7-next-core/packages/help/site/bichard-functionality/index.md

 The Bichard 7 application operates in the same way as it has previously.

-## Bichard Roles

-When users are setup on the Bichard 7 portal, they are assigned a specific role which determines which actions the user is able to undertake on the portal.
-Users can be assigned one of the following roles.

-**Exceptions Handler**: is able to view and update exceptions for the areas specified in the setup and reallocate exceptions to another force area.

-**Trigger Handler**: is able to view and update the triggers for the areas specified in the setup and reallocate trigger only cases to another force area.

-**General Handler**: is able to view and update both triggers and exceptions and reallocate cases to another force area.

-**Supervisor**: is able to view triggers specified in setup, view exceptions, reallocate cases, unlock results, undertake quality audits, allocate results to users and run management information reports.
-The Supervisor role now also allows users to create/edit and delete users within their own allocated Force.

-**Audit**: is able to view resolved and unresolved exceptions and triggers, but not update them (i.e. this is read only access).

 ## Basic Navigation

 After logging on you will be presented with the home screen which has allows you to log in to Bichard or manage the users for your force (if a User Manager).
 Clicking on the "Access Bichard" button takes you to the list of exceptions and triggers for your force.
 The contents of this list will depend on the permissions you have been granted.